Hendrix-CS/csci151/index.md

 These should be scheduled during the week shown on the [course calendar](https://app.teamgantt.com/public/projects/calendar/2020-01-05?ids=1972972&projectIds=1972972&publicKeys=bWZU5DuRsTN4&userResourceIds=0).

-Also, there will be many opportunities to accumulate a small number of points throughout the semester by participating in classroom exercises and reflecting on the material.
+Also, there will be many opportunities to accumulate small amounts of points throughout the semester by participating in classroom exercises and reflecting on the material.
 These will total at least 45 points, most likely more.